niolabs/docs/docs/cli/config.md

 ```
 Will first prompt you for `PK Host` and `PK Token` values to be put in your project's `nio.conf` file under the ``[user_defined]`` section.

-Additionally, it will prompt you to create and/or install an SSL certificate for your nio instance.
-For more information on SSL certificates and their application, click on this [link](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/).
+Additionally, it will prompt you with the option to create and/or install an SSL certificate for your nio instance.
+This allows you to configure your nio instance with an additional layer of security and enables the nio System Designer to connect via HTTPS.
+For more information on SSL certificates and their application, follow this [link](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/).